DerGuru/The-Resonant/New Chapters/Part1/P1-05_Echoes.md

 The Alcove-27 report was due.
 Again.
 He had the folder open, the form loaded, the correct zoning map layered onto the interface.
 All he needed to do was type the assessment.

-Instead, his eyes drifted to the side tab—**"Unsorted Exceptions"**.
+Instead, his eyes drifted to the side tab - **"Unsorted Exceptions"**.
 A boring label for strange things the system couldn't quite categorize.
 Most of them were glitches.
 Corrupt entries.
 File ghosts.
 But some had... names.

 At least one did, anyway.